 Lighthouses are simple yet majestic – they offer serenity and calmness amidst the chaos of the sea or stormy weather.

-They can also be paired with other nautical ideas, such as anchors or swallows.
+They can also be paired with other nautical tattoo ideas, such as anchor tattoos or swallow tattoos.

 Flower Tattoo Ideas